Balderton: John Hunt Primary and Nursery School

 This is a school resulting from a merging of the John Hunt Infant & Nursery School and the John Hunt Junior School, the new school opening in September 2008 John Hunt Primary and Nursery School on London Road.

 Chuter Ede

 A second primary school, Chuter Ede, opened in 1964 in Main Street, and in its present buildings in Wolfit Avenue in 1967.
 A second site opened in 2012 in Fernwood, a new housing estate.

 Highfields

 A private preparatory school, Highfields, is on the border with Newark.

 The Newark Academy

 Secondary education for those aged eleven to eighteen is at The Newark Academy.

 The institution was previously known as The Grove Comprehensive.
 In September 2008 the Grove School joined with the Newark High School, and today the former Newark High School is used as a sixth form centre for the school.
 In 2012 the Grove School converted to academy status and was renamed the Newark Academy.
+The school was rebuilt in a £20 million project completed in 2016 after multiple delays.